Terrifier: Plot

-A man is watching a small TV where Monica Brown, a talk show host, interviews a severely disfigured woman, the sole survivor of a massacre that took place the previous Halloween.
-Brown mentions that the body of the killer, known only as "Art the Clown", disappeared from the morgue, suggesting he is still alive.
-However, the disfigured woman insists she saw him die.
-The man, revealed to be Art the Clown, furiously kicks the TV and fills a garbage bag with bladed objects.
-After the interview, Monica talks to her partner on the phone and makes disparaging remarks about the interviewee because of her appearance.
-The disfigured woman, who'd been eavesdropping, attacks Monica and gouges out her eyes, laughing maniacally.
+A facially disfigured woman who survived a massacre the year before is interviewed for a TV talk show.
+Once off air, the host, Monica Brown, makes cruel comments to her boyfriend about the woman's appearance, only for the woman to burst out of hiding and mutilate her.

-On Halloween night, two friends, Tara and Dawn, leave a Halloween party, and encounter Art the Clown.
-He follows them into a pizzeria and makes advances at Tara, unnerving her.
-The restaurant owner later roughly escorts Art from the premises for smearing his feces over the bathroom walls.
-The girls then leave the pizzeria to discover that one of Dawn's car tires has been slashed, and Tara calls her sister Vicky to come pick them up.
-Meanwhile, Art returns to the pizzeria, where he kills and mutilates the two workers.
-While waiting, Tara asks a pest control worker, Mike, if she can enter the derelict apartment building he's working in to use the restroom.
-While inside, she encounters the Cat Lady, a deluded squatter who believes the doll she carries is her infant child.
-Art enters Dawn's car and abducts her.
+On Halloween night of 2017, two friends, Tara and Dawn, drunkenly leave a party and encounter Art the Clown, who follows them to a pizzeria.
+Art is kicked out by the restaurant's owner for smearing his feces over the bathroom walls.
+The girls discover that Dawn's car tire has been slashed, and Tara calls her sister Victoria to pick them up.
+Art returns to the pizzeria and kills the owner and a worker.

+While waiting, Tara asks a pest control worker, Mike, to be let into the apartment building he is working in to use the restroom.
+There, she encounters the Cat Lady, a deluded squatter who believes the doll she carries is her infant child.
+Art attacks Dawn and subdues Tara with a sedative.

-Tara then encounters Art inside the apartment building, where he gives chase and attacks her with a scalpel.
-He eventually subdues her, rendering her unconscious with a sedative.
-Tara awakens bound to a chair, and Art reveals Dawn, suspended upside-down.
-He forces Tara to watch as he saws Dawn in half with a hacksaw.
-Tara escapes and batters Art with a 2x4 until he produces a gun and shoots her to death.
-The Cat Lady witnesses this and begs Mike to call the police, but he dismisses her as insane.
-Art stalks Mike and knocks him unconscious with a hammer.
-The Cat Lady then discovers Art cradling her doll, and in a plea for the return of her "child," she tries to show motherly compassion to Art by cradling him.
+Tara awakens, bound to a chair, to see Dawn suspended upside-down.
+Art forces her to watch as he saws Dawn in half.
+Tara escapes but Art shoots her to death, then attacks Mike.
+The Cat Lady discovers Art with her doll, and in a plea for the return of her "child", attempts to show motherly compassion by cradling him.